PMunch/stacklang/README.md

 now since 2019 and it's just gone through the third major rewrite to version 3.
 If you're interested to learn more, let's dive into it.
-This README should contain pretty much everything there is to know about this "language" but doesn't really go into detail about how stack based programming does.
+This README should contain pretty much everything there is to know about this "language" but doesn't really go into detail about how stack based programming works.

 ## Running Stacklang
 The easiest way to run Stacklang is simply to execute the binary.
 This leaves